 - Reset passwords for and reduce the number of privileged accounts

 - Collect malware sample and organise custom DAT file from antivirus vendor

 Additionally, a key activity in this phase is to get the best possible overview of the current situation.
 Anything learned can help management and response teams make more informed decisions for the activities to come.
 Increased visibility into the situation helps teams define configurations and tooling in later phases to better protect and more quickly clean or rebuild the impacted environment.

 Forensic services will lead efforts to find indicators of compromise, which will increase visibility and help the remediation team disrupt the adversary.
 Most of these activities follow each other closely, with focused switching from one phase to the other, while a low level of constant activities is performed continuously in the background.

-Concurrently, organizations must re-enable impacted systems and services, analyze how the environment was compromised, improve visibility into the incident, and plan and configure improvements that block the threat actor’s ability to recompromise the environment.
+Concurrently, organisations must re-enable impacted systems and services, analyse how the environment was compromised, improve visibility into the incident, and plan and configure improvements that block the threat actor’s ability to recompromise the environment.

 Required information includes: